kunoh/zephyr/README.md

     ]
   }
   ```

   Modify the zephyr-sdk, device, and JLink versions and paths to match your system.
+  Notes:
   * MIMXRT1062xxx6B boards require zephyr-sdk >= 15.2.
+  * The `"request": "launch"` entry is only useful when flashing the application as standalone.
+When using the application with the bootloader, use `"request": "attach"`.

+* You will also need to update settings.json with the Zephyr arm toolchain prefix.
+In VSCode:
+  1. Go to `File->Preferences->Settings`.
+  2. Search "cortex-debug.armToolchainPrefix".
+  3. Click on `"Edit in settings.json"`.
+  4. Add the entry `"cortex-debug.armToolchainPrefix": "arm-zephyr-eabi",`

 # Unit tests
 Zephyr's Ztest framework is used for the unit tests and run with Twister.